 Lat 20° 2' 35S 146° 16' 23E Charters Towers Airfield is located at an elevation of 955' to the north of Charters Towers in the Flora Valley on a ridge bordering Mount Carmel College.

 During early 1942, the Australian Civil Construction Corps built two surfaced crossed runways, completed in a record six weeks while working day and night to complete the runways.
-On March 25, 1942 the first aircraft to land at the new runway was a Douglas A-24 Dive Bomber from the 3rd Bombardment Group.
+On March 25, 1942 the first aircraft to land on the new runway was an A-24 Dive Bomber from the 3rd Bombardment Group (3rd BG).

 U.S. Army Air Force (USAAF) units based at Charters Towers